In this guide, we’ve put together a list of some of the potential pros and cons of electric cars.

 Recharging Stations Are Slowly Being Built & Are Growing In Number

-Charging stations in some States/Provinces are growing in total number
+Charging stations in some States/Provinces are growing in total number in some locations

 Some Places Allow Special Road Privileges For Electric Cars